CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 ### 1.1 Introduction

-The number and extent of travel necessities has steadily increased in recent years as a result of globalization and the resulting increase in international networking between public authorities and companies.
+The number and extent of travel necessities has steadily increased in recent years as a result of globalization and the resulting increase in the international networking of public authorities and companies.
 It is the entrainment of information technology, be it z.
 As the notebook, smartphone, tablet, removable hard disk or USB stick, as well as information in other papers or spiritual form on trips abroad in today's society has become absolutely essential to ensure the start of business activities outside the regular work environment.
 When traveling for business, especially when traveling abroad, there are a variety of information security threats and risks that do not exist in normal business operations.

-Each trip is fundamentally different, because of the dependency on parameters, such as the purpose of the trip (business meeting, convention, congress, seminar), the duration of the journey and the destination, each time a new threat situation arises, also with regard to the protection of business-critical information.
+Each trip is fundamentally different, because of the dependency on parameters, such as the purpose of the trip (business meeting, convention, congress, seminar), the duration of the journey and the destination, a new threat situation arises, also with regard to the protection of business-critical information.

 ### 1.2 Life cycle